Please type your submission. We do not allow handwritten submissions. Entries must be submitted by email to Prizes@berkeley.edu.

 Your submission needs to be anonymous.
 On the front of your manuscript, in the upper-right-hand corner, please include:

 The last four digits of your student identification number (SID), found on your UC Berkeley ID card (NOTE: Include the last four digits of SID on every page of the submission)

-The number of pages of your submission
+The total number of pages you are submitting

 To be eligible, you need to be enrolled full-time in a degree-granting program for at least one regular semester of the academic year (not including Summer Sessions).
 Filing for a degree does not constitute enrollment for that academic year.
 Visiting students are not eligible to apply for prizes.

 Submitting your work to a University prize contest in no way limits your subsequent sale and publication of the work.
 However, work that you have previously published, with the exception of work that has appeared solely in campus publications, is not eligible.

 Winning submissions will be filed in the University Archives, Bancroft Library.

 Any prize may be withheld if, in the opinion of the judges, no entrant or submission merits the award.

 You may enter more than one contest, but may not submit the same manuscript or portions of the same manuscript to more than one contest.
 If you submit the same manuscript or portions of the same manuscript to more than one contest, those entries will be disqualified.

 Entries to the writing contests, with the exception of the Roselyn Schneider Eisner Prizes in Poetry and Prose, may not include work that has previously won prizes in these or other campus contests.